 At Reinvesting

-, Aubree Cote, smart pretrial site coordinator for Denver, talks about the city’s
+in Justice, Aubree Cote, smart pretrial site coordinator for Denver, talks about the city’s

 reform efforts and what different states and jurisdictions can learn from each other regarding pretrial justice.